microbit-foundation/dev-docs/software/interface.md

 order:
 title: DAPLink and the USB Interface
 heading: DAPLink and the USB interface
-description: the DAPLink software running on the USB interface chip for the micro:bit provides the drag and drop programming and debugging features that make the micro:bit so easy to use.
+description: The DAPLink software running on the USB interface chip for the micro:bit provides the drag and drop programming and debugging features that make the micro:bit so easy to use.
 permalink: /software/daplink-interface/
 ref: software
 lang: en